 Records of student progress are maintained that include grades, previous education and training, awards, courses attempted, and attendance.
-Grade reports are furnished at the end of each term.
+Grade reports are provided upon request.

 Student Responsibilities

 ECPI students are considered to be responsible adults and are expected to maintain the standards of conduct appropriate to an academic and business environment.
 It is the student's responsibility to: